Hi there! I'm Liz—the founder of Cool Straw.

 Despite my family's easy adoption of the zero-waste lifestyle, I noticed that society wasn't so quick to follow suit.
 While more and more people are becoming aware of environmental issues, and waste-free alternatives, I didn't feel like big-box stores and large corporations were doing their part.
 And so I decided to take matters into my own hands and begin Cool Straw!

-Since then, I've gathered eco-friendly alternatives for about twenty everyday products that help keep millions of pieces of plastic from ending up in landfills each year.
+Since then, I've gathered eco-friendly alternatives for about thirty everyday products that help keep millions of pieces of plastic from ending up in landfills each year.
 For example, one reusable produce bag saves 700 plastic bags per year!
 PER PERSON!

 Yes—just one bag makes that kind of a difference.